microsoft/api-guidelines/graph/patterns/change-tracking.md

 API producers MAY choose to collate multiple changes to the same resource into a single change record.

-API callers are expected to differentiate resource adds from updates by interpreting the id property of the change records against the existence of resources in whatever external system is doing the processing.
+API consumers are expected to differentiate resource adds from updates by interpreting the id property of the change records against the existence of resources in whatever external system is doing the processing.

 ## When to use this pattern